xinying100/CG_CircleAnnulus-Helix-Y3S1/README.md

 # CG_CircleAnnulus-Helix
-Create a circle annulus and add a helix across the z-axis.
+Create a circle annulus and add a helix across the z-axis. <br>
 Video: https://youtu.be/-qns8iYPiLg

 <br>